-Solaris Live Upgrade [Sol\LU] is a procedure for establishing an alternative system environment (including upgraded Solaris and other system software) on an existing system.
+Solaris Live Upgrade [Sol_LU] is a procedure for establishing an alternative system environment (including upgraded Solaris and other system software) on an existing system.
 This method of upgrading a system has following advantages.
 System downtime is reduced to the minimum and all existing user and configuration data on the system are retained.
 Live Upgrade copies the entire current system environment into the new, replacement environment prior to upgrading any software.

-If the CMX product is already installed in the current environment, the copy process of Live Upgrade will transfer it into the new environment.
-CMX is not live-upgrade-capable and the CMX version can therefore not be upgraded within the new boot environment.
-The CMX version can only be upgraded once the new system environment has been activated.
+If the CMX product is already installed in the current environment, the copy process of Live Upgrade transfers it to the new environment.
+CMX is Live Upgrade-capable; in other words, the CMX version can be updated in the new boot environment during Live Upgrade.